Kumbh Mela Tour

 The Kumbh Mela is sacred Hindu pilgrimage that takes place on a rotation basis at four locations in India: Prayag (Allahabad, at the confluence of three rivers-Ganges, Yamuna and Saraswati), Nasik, Haridwar and Ujjain.

 The pilgrimage occurs every three years, once at each of the four locations.
 The sixth year is Ardh Kumbh (half).
 The 12th year is Maha Kumbh.

 Enjoy comfortable and easy travel.
 Stay in five star hotels in Varanasi and Lucknow.
-The accommodation in Haridwar is a beautiful traditional haveli, right next to the banks of the Ganges River.
+The accommodation in Allahabad will be a camp set up for tourists with western bathrooms and walking distance to the pilgrims camps and to the banks of the Ganges River.
 One of our esteemed Hindu guides will accompany our tour.

 A pilgrimage is a journey or search of moral or spiritual significance.
 Typically, it is a journey to a shrine or other location of importance to a person’s beliefs and faith.

 The Kumbh Mela is the most significant pilgrimage for Hindu followers.
 People from all faiths and belief doctrines journey to the Kumbh Mela from all over he world.
 The Kumbh Mela has universal meaning for all who attend.

 Plan early to sign up.
 Our maximum group size is 12.
 Additionally, the event is popular both locally and internationally.
 Accommodations need to be reserved very far in advance.

 The itinerary day by day descriptions currently on this website give a good general overview.
 The details will be fine-tuned in the coming months.

 - Participate in traditional rituals

 Pilgrim blowing a conch at the 2000 Mela in Allahabad